Skip to Main Content

 Sound recordists on Sound Devices MixPre-10 II / 833, Zoom F8n Pro, and Tascam DR-680MKII portable recorders capturing CDMX, Yucatán cenote, Baja Pacific, and Sonoran ambient and field-audio environments

 Here is how this works in practice.
 Mexican sound recordists work the deepest LatAm location-and-ambient capture bench.
-Our recordists have delivered field audio for Cuarón productions, del Toro features, Iñárritu's Bardo (2022 CDMX), the Spectre 007 Day of the Dead Zócalo opening (CDMX 2015 — urban-crowd ambient capture), Apocalypto Yucatán Maya jungle (Mel Gibson 2006.
-Locations include Maya indigenous-community ambient and dialogue capture, INALI-certified), Sicario / Sicario 2 CDMX-Sonora, Narcos: Mexico Netflix, and the deep documentary custom behind Tatiana Huezo, Everardo González, Juan Carlos Rulfo, Eugenio Polgovsky, and Maya Goded.
+Our recordists have delivered field audio for Cuarón shoots, del Toro features, Iñárritu's Bardo (2022 CDMX), the Spectre 007 Day of the Dead Zócalo opening (CDMX 2015 — urban-crowd ambient capture), Apocalypto Yucatán Maya jungle (Mel Gibson 2006.
+Locations have Maya indigenous-community ambient and dialogue capture, INALI-certified), Sicario / Sicario 2 CDMX-Sonora, Narcos: Mexico Netflix, and the deep documentary custom behind Tatiana Huezo, Everardo González, Juan Carlos Rulfo, Eugenio Polgovsky, and Maya Goded.

+Here is how the picture comes together.
 On the ground, Standard portable recording kit: Sound Devices MixPre-10 II (the freelance-tier reference), Sound Devices 833 (broadcast-tier), Sound Devices MixPre-6 II (compact), Zoom F8n Pro (the deep-budget reference), Tascam DR-680MKII / DR-100MKIII, Sony PCM-D100.
 Microphones: Sennheiser MKH 416 / 8060 / 50 (shotgun), Schoeps CMIT 5U / MK41 (hypercardioid), Sanken CS-3e, MKH 8020 / 8040 pair (stereo ambient), DPA 4006 / 4011 / 4060 / 4061 (omnidirectional and lavalier).

 Here is the short of it.
-Ambient and Foley field-capture environments: CDMX urban (Roma/Condesa, Centro Histórico UNESCO, Xochimilco UNESCO floating-gardens trajinera ambient), Yucatán cenotes and Maya UNESCO archaeological cluster (Teotihuacán, Chichén Itzá, Palenque, Monte Albán, Uxmal — INAH-permitted with 30+ day lead), Sian Ka'an Biosphere Yucatán UNESCO (jaguar, howler monkey, bird, jungle-canopy environment), Baja Pacific (humpback whales, San Ignacio whale-sanctuary UNESCO, Cabo coastal), Copper Canyon Tarahumara-railway environment, Lacandon jungle Chiapas, Sonoran/Chihuahuan desert.
+Ambient and Foley field-capture environments: CDMX urban (Roma/Condesa, Centro Histórico UNESCO, Xochimilco UNESCO floating-gardens trajinera ambient), Yucatán cenotes and Maya UNESCO archaeological cluster (Teotihuacán, Chichén Itzá, Palenque, Monte Albán, Uxmal.
+INAH-permitted with 30+ day lead), Sian Ka'an Biosphere Yucatán UNESCO (jaguar, howler monkey, bird, jungle-canopy environment), Baja Pacific (humpback whales, San Ignacio whale-sanctuary UNESCO, Cabo coastal), Copper Canyon Tarahumara-railway environment, Lacandon jungle Chiapas, Sonoran/Chihuahuan desert.

 ACT 03